-Analysis of long-term altimetric data reveals that the sea surface circulation in the Ionian shows peculiar characteristics (Vigo et al., 2005): at decadal time scales, it switches from a cyclonic basin-wide gyre occupying the entire northern area to anticyclonic meandering.
-This fact contributes to determining the thermohaline properties of the interior Ionian basin, of the

-Adriatic Sea, and of the Levantine and even the Western Mediterranean basins (Gačić et al., 2013).
-During the cyclonic circulation mode, Ionian and Adriatic Seas are invaded by highly saline Levantine water.
-On the other hand, during anticyclonic circulation, the two basins are affected by low-salinity waters of Atlantic and Western Mediterranean origin (Brandt et al., 1999).
-For more than ten years, decadal inversions of the northern Ionian circulation have been the focus of Mediterranean scientists' attention because the phenomenon is very prominent and involves a large part of the water column (approximately 2000 m deep).
-There has been a long discussion about the mechanism generating such inversions, and some scientists have suggested, mainly based on numerical modeling studies, that the phenomenon is linked to the wind stress curl (see, e.g., Pinardi et al., 2015; Nagy et al., 2019).
-Other studies, however, showed that the wind curl variations are not strong enough to generate such changes; these studies sustain that the inversions are due to the interplay between the dense water flow (Adriatic or Aegean origin) and the Ionian horizontal circulation (e.g., Gačić et al. 2010; 2011; 2013; Theocharis et al., 2014; Velaoras et al., 2014).
-The long-term density variability of the bottom water associated with the salinity variations in the deep-water formation site induces reversals of the horizontal pressure gradient in the Ionian Sea and hence of the circulation pattern (Borzelli et al., 2009).
-The mechanism was named the Adriatic-Ionian bimodal oscillating system (BiOS) and described for the first time by Gačić et al. (2010).
-The purpose of this paper is to study in more detail the inversions of the open-ocean residual circulation generated by dense water flow over a sloping bottom and to understand whether this flow is strong enough to produce inversions in the upper-layer circulation similar to those observed in the Ionian Sea.
+Analysis of long-term altimetric data reveals that the sea surface circulation in the Ionian shows peculiar characteristics (Vigo et al., 2005): at decadal timescales, it switches from a cyclonic basin-wide gyre occupying the entire northern area to anticyclonic meandering.
+This fact contributes to determining the thermohaline properties of the interior Ionian Basin, of the Adriatic Sea, and of the Levantine and even the western Mediterranean basins (Gačić et al., 2013).
+During the cyclonic circulation mode, the Ionian and Adriatic seas are invaded by highly saline Levantine water.
+Conversely, during anticyclonic circulation, the two basins are affected by low-salinity waters of Atlantic and western Mediterranean origin (Brandt et al., 1999).
+For more than 10 years, decadal inversions of the northern Ionian circulation have been the focus of Mediterranean scientists' attention because the phenomenon is very prominent and involves a large part of the water column (approximately 2000 m deep).
+There has been a long discussion about the mechanism generating such inversions, and some scientists have suggested, mainly based on numerical modeling studies, that the phenomenon is linked to the wind-stress curl (see, e.g., Pinardi et al., 2015; Nagy et al., 2019).
+Other studies, however, have shown that the wind-curl variations are not strong enough to generate such changes; these studies sustain that the inversions are due to the interplay between the densewater flow (Adriatic or Aegean origin) and the Ionian horizontal circulation (e.g., Gačić et al., 2010, 2011, 2013; Theocharis et al., 2014; Velaoras et al., 2014).
+The long-term density variability of the bottom water associated with the salinity variations in the deep-water formation site induces reversals of the horizontal pressure gradient in the Ionian Sea and, hence, of the circulation pattern (Borzelli et al., 2009).
+This mechanism was named the Adriatic-Ionian bimodal oscillating system (BiOS) and described for the first time by Gačić et al. (2010).
+The purpose of this paper is to study the inversions of the open-ocean residual circulation generated by dense-water flow over a sloping bottom in more detail and to understand whether this flow is strong enough to produce inversions in the upper-layer circulation similar to those observed in the Ionian Sea.